ShayanPersonal/python-interceptor-proxy/README.txt

 # Python Interceptor Proxy

 A HTTP/HTTPS proxy for man-in-the-middle attacks in Python.
-This is a personal project and not refined for real-world use.
+This is a personal project and not refined for general use.

 Install ca/rootCA.pem onto the target device.
 Run mproxy.py with Python 3 on some server (make sure your firewall will allow connections from the outside world).